On the Leading Order Term of the Lattice Yang-Mills Free Energy

 is well-defined.
 Here, $ \lambda_j(\Sigma_n^0) \geq 0$ denotes the $j$-th min-max value of $\Sigma_n^0$, for $1\leq j\leq |E_n^1|$, recalled in \eqref{eq:minmax} below.
 Since the restriction from $E_n$ to $E_n^1$ is based on the choice of the axial gauge, we refer in the sequel to the Gaussian measure on $\bR^{E_n^1} $ with covariance $\Sigma_n^0$ as lattice Maxwell theory in the axial gauge.
 The main result of \cite{Cha1} reads as follows.

 \begin{theorem}[{\cite[Theorem 2.1]{Cha1}}] Let $d\geq 2$, $N\geq 1$ and set $G=\emph{U(N)}$.
-Then the limit \be K_d = \lim_{n\to\infty} \frac{-\emph{tr} \log \Sigma_n^0}{2n^d} \in\bR \ee exists and we have that \be F_{n,g} = \frac{|E_n^1|}{2n^{d}} N^2\log g^2 + (d-1)\log \frac{\prod_{j=1}^{N-1} j!}{(2\pi)^{N/2}} +N^2 K_d + o(1), \ee where $E_n^1 = (d-1)n^d-dn^{d-1}+1$ and where $\lim_{n\to\infty, g\to0} o(1)=0$ \end{theorem}
+Then the limit \be K_d = \lim_{n\to\infty} \frac{-\emph{tr} \log \Sigma_n^0}{2n^d} \in\bR \ee exists and we have that \be F_{n,g} = \frac{|E_n^1|}{2n^{d}} N^2\log g^2 + (d-1)\log \frac{\prod_{j=1}^{N-1} j!}{(2\pi)^{N/2}} +N^2 K_d + o(1), \ee where $|E_n^1|= (d-1)n^d-dn^{d-1}+1$ and where $\lim_{n\to\infty, g\to0} o(1)=0$. \end{theorem}

 The proof of Theorem \ref{thm:Cha} in \cite{Cha1} combines various tools from probability theory, lattice gauge theory and statistical mechanics.
 The interpretation of the terms on the right hand side in \eqref{eq:freee} is as follows.
 Locally, one can change integration over $|E_n^1|$ copies of $G$ with regards to Haar measure to integration over $|E_n^1|$ copies of $\frak{g}$ against a measure that is absolutely continuous with regards to Lebesgue measure.
-Its Radon-Nikodym derivative is to taken into account by the second term on the right hand side in \eqref{eq:freee}.
+Its Radon-Nikodym derivative is taken into account by the second term on the right hand side in \eqref{eq:freee}, which is related to the volume of balls in $\text{U(N)}$ (see \cite[Section 6]{Cha1} for the details).
 What remains are, to leading order, $ \t{dim}(\frak{g}) = N^2$ independent Gaussian fields which are distributed according to lattice Maxwell theory, rescaled by the factor $-1/g^2$.
 A change of variables in $ \bR^{|E_n^1|N^2}$ then yields the first term on the right hand side and we are left with the free energy $ N^2 K_d$ of $N^2$ independent Gaussian fields with covariance matrix $\Sigma_n^{0}$.
 In particular, as pointed out in \cite[Section 2]{Cha1}, it is interesting to note that the constant $K_d$ in \eqref{eq:Kd} depends only on the dimension $d\geq 2$, but not on the specific gauge group $G$ and it was left open whether it can be determined explicitly.
 The purpose of this note is to address this question and to provide a formula for $K_d$.